jolla/nmad-kernel/README.md

-# Build WLAN Pi kernel
+# Build Nomad kernel

-Sync and build the Kernel for WLAN Pi.
+Sync and build the Kernel for Nomad.

 Currently the script downloads the kernel source from Raspberry Pi Linux Github page and does a checkout to specified branch.

-Then it applies the patches from `kernel-patches` folder to this kernel, updates the default defconfig with `wlanpi_defconfig`, builds the kernel and them packages it on .deb.
+Then it applies the patches from `kernel-patches` folder to this kernel, updates the default defconfig with `nomad_defconfig`, builds the kernel and them packages it on .deb.

 Usage:
 ```bash